 Cucumbers love warm weather and grow well vertically.

-Here are my helpful tips for cucumbers: 1) Sow cucumber seeds indoors under grow lights about one month before the last frost in the spring and transplant in late spring or early summer when the evenings are warm.-or- Sow the seeds directly outside when the evening temperature exceeds 65 degrees Fahrenheit for the best germination.
+Here are my helpful tips for cucumbers: 1) Sow cucumber seeds indoors under grow lights about one month before the last frost in the spring and transplant in late spring or early summer when the evenings are warm-or- Sow the seeds directly outside when the evening temperature exceeds 65 degrees Fahrenheit for the best germination.
 2) Space the plants about 6 to 8 inches apart.
 3) Mound up the dirt for the seedlings or the seeds.
 4) Use a trellis to keep the vines and the cukes off the ground.
-5) Keep the cucumber seedlings under cover until the vines start flowering.
+5) Keep the cucumber seedlings under a small spaced net barrier until the vines start flowering.
 This helps to keep away the bad bugs until the plants are stronger.
 6) Use soaker hoses to provide enough moisture.
 7) Don’t forget to use compost when planting and/or plant food.
 I used coffee grounds every few weeks this year and they loved it.

 Cucumber plants have male and female flowers so bees help with the pollination.
 The male flowers grow close to the stem.
 The female flowers are on a longer stem that looks like a mini cucumber.
 Once the bee pollinates the female flower, the mini cucumber will grow as shown in the picture to the left.

-Cucmbers are great for succession planting.
+Cucumbers are great for succession planting.